 We all love reading lists of the best places to retire.
-They interest us, peak wanderlust and they make us think about what is possible in retirement.
-Besides, deciding if one of the best places to retire is in your own home or somewhere far away is a really BIG and somewhat complicated decision.
-Browsing these lists is worthwhile!
+They interest us, peak our wanderlust and they make us think about what is possible in retirement.
+However, deciding if one of the best places to retire is in your own home or somewhere far away is a really BIG and somewhat complicated decision.
+Which means that browsing these lists is worthwhile!

 Why Relocate for Retirement?